 By Sharon from Tasmania Explorer

-Kualoa Ranch is a private nature reserve consisting of 4,000 acres of reserve and working cattle ranch.
-Like they like to say, if you’ve seen Jurassic Park, you’ve seen this ranch so it gives you an idea of what to expect.
+Kualoa Ranch is a private nature reserve consisting of 4,000 acres of reserve and a working cattle ranch.
+Like they like to say, if you’ve seen Jurassic Park, you’ve seen this ranch, so it gives you an idea of what to expect.

-For more adventurous families, you can zipline over the gorgeous valleys, go mountain bike riding or horseback riding.
-There are also tours through their farm and ones on the water.
+For more adventurous families, there is a zipline over the gorgeous valleys, mountain biking, horseback riding, and tours of the farm and on the water.
 There really is something for every family.

 14 Snorkeling at Shark’s Cove